dancer1325/ethereum-org-website/public/content/developers/docs/apis/json-rpc/index.md

 The sign method calculates an Ethereum specific signature with: `sign(keccak256("\x19Ethereum Signed Message:\n" + len(message) + message)))`.

-By adding a prefix to the message makes the calculated signature recognizable as an Ethereum specific signature.
-This prevents misuse where a malicious dapp can sign arbitrary data (e.g. transaction) and use the signature to impersonate the victim.
+By adding a prefix to the message makes the calculated signature recognizable as an Ethereum specific signature
+* This prevents misuse where a malicious dapp can sign arbitrary data (e.g. transaction) and use the signature to impersonate the victim.

 Note: the address to sign with must be unlocked.